 A fixed energy sector will initiate purposeful education: currently, our educational system is in shambles because there are no equipped industries where our young ones can have purposeful job placements.
 Without purposeful job placements, our educational products only have virtual knowledge.
 But when an enhanced energy sector attracts great corporate industries, they’ll come with their facilities, and with that, our young ones will have first hand information on up to date equipment; they’ll acquire skills that will be developmental tools in our continent.

 Transformation of our agricultural sector: the improvement of the energy sector has a positive cascade effect on the agricultural sector.
-Most of the farming in Africa relies on subsistent approach till date.
+Most of the farming in Africa rely on subsistent approach till date.
 As technological advancement paces on, there are more affordable farm implements which would have been within the reach of African farmers, but the energy to propel those tools aren’t available in most rural Africa.
 How much food would these farmers produce if they’re given the platform?
-Based on physical energy, they still do their best to sustain the continent; they would do more if given the technological energy.
-I believe Africa can feed the world if we have the conscience to solve our problems.
+Based on physical energy, they still do their best to sustain the continent; they will do more if given the technological energy.
+I believe Africa can feed the world if we have the conscience to solve our problems – the heart and the will are what we need to make it happen.

-In conclusion, I would like to reiterate the mention of the word, “conscience.”
+In conclusion, I will like to reiterate the mention of the word, “conscience.”
 As a blessed continent, we shouldn’t be where we are if we as a people consider the state of one another, and the comfort of each other.
 If what is meant for development goes into development, we will stop accepting foreign aids like beggars.
 It saddens my heart when western leaders treat us like we aren’t part of the world because we hardly influence what goes on.
 When the Chinese economy gets shaken, it affects the whole world.
 When the European or American economy has hiccups, the world is threatened, but for long, Africa has been sick but it does nothing to the world because we aren’t a deciding factor.
 We can only be reckoned with if we build our infrastructures and put enduring and workable systems and institutions in place.
 We can if we want to, but we haven’t, and I hope very soon, we will.
+I hope very soon, we will wake up from our slumber to see how nature has been fair to us, but how we haven’t been fair to ourselves.
+I hope very soon, we will come to the consciousness that in the world, we’re far behind those that stepped into the race long after we started.
+I hope we’ll open our eyes to see clearly – just maybe, one day!